 We Celebrate Baptisms - Since baptism welcomes an individual into the Christian family, our custom is to celebrate baptism during the morning worship service.
 We baptise infants and adults.

 We Celebrate Marriage - We welcome those who want to celebrate their marriage in the context of Christian worship at Fonthill United Church.
 You do not have to be a member of our congregation to be married here.
-We welcome those of other religious backgrounds or of none, and those who may have been married before, to celebrate their marriage in our sanctuary.
+We welcome those of other religious backgrounds or of none, those who may have been married before, opposite gender couples and same gender couples to celebrate their marriage in our sanctuary.
 For more information about our wedding customs, please follow this link.

 We Celebrate Lives - Whether or not people have a current religious affiliation, they often experience the death of someone close to them as a sacred occasion to be marked by an appropriate service.
 Fonthill United Church’s minister, the Rev. Dr. Garry van Bruchem, is available to conduct services and to offer pastoral care to anyone regardless of their religious affiliation.
 The church is available for funeral and memorial services.
 We have good relationships with all of the local funeral homes in this area and work closely with them.
 When no funeral home is involved, we are able to assist in conducting a memorial service for the person who has died.

 We are Sponsoring Syrian Refugee Families - In 2015, when the Syrian refugee crisis began, Fonthill United Church partnered with several of the other Pelham churches and people in the Pelham community to form the Pelham Syrian Refugee Constituent Group.
 We raised money and made application to the government to support a Syrian refugee family.
 We have now sponsored two families who have settled in the Pelham/Welland area.
 To see a video of another United Church’s experience of refugee support follow this link.